Aiswarya369/Airport_Distance_Calculator/README.md

 ## Technical Details

 - Typescript is the language used in this project.
-- Material UI is used as the CSS library for the React components
+- Material UI is used as the CSS library for the React components.
 - @googlemaps/react-wrapper library is used to integrate the Google Map.